telerik/xaml-docs/controls/radcombobox/styles-and-templates/combobox-styles-templates-overview.md

 ## Editing the Control Template

 You can edit the control template of RadComboBox in order to achieve visualization and functionality that is not provided out of the box or via the built-in API.
 To do this, extract the ControlTemplate of the control and modify the elements in it.
-Read more about extracting template in the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}) article.
+Read more about extracting templates in the [Editing Control Templates]({%slug styling-apperance-editing-control-templates%}) article.

 To apply the customized ControlTemplate, use the __NonEditableTemplate__ and __EditableTemplate__ properties of RadComboBox.
 NonEditableTemplate is applied when the __IsEditable__ property of the control is set to False (default).
 EditableTemplate is applied when IsEditable is True.